The Challenge XXX: Dirty 30

-The Challenge XXX: Dirty 30 (often promoted as The Challenge XXX) is the thirtieth season of the MTV reality competition series, The Challenge.
+The Challenge XXX: Dirty 30 (often promoted as The Challenge XXX) is the 30th season of the MTV reality competition series, The Challenge.
 It was filmed in Colombia during May and June 2017, with alumni from The Real World, Road Rules, The Challenge, and Are You the One? competing.
 Jonathan Murray, Gil Goldschein, Scott Freeman, and Fred Birckhead were the executive producers, with Ryan Smith and Danny Wascou serving as co-executive producers.

 A launch special aired on July 11, 2017, and the season premiered on July 18, 2017.
 The season concluded with a two-part reunion special/finale on November 14 and 21, 2017 and behind-the-scenes special of the reunion and the reunion after-party on November 28, 2017.
 It also marks the first chapter of a Challenge trilogy, followed by Vendettas and Final Reckoning.